cdurkin35/nvim/README.md

 Custon neovim configuration used on both MacOS and Arch Linux.

-Based on NVChad, with some changes to some keybindings, terminal behavior, language servers, formatters, and linters.
+Based on NVChad, with changes to some keybindings, terminal behavior, language servers, formatters, and linters.

 To get language servers to run on your machine, ensure npm and python-venv are installed.
-Then run:
+Then, in neovim, run the following command:

 :MasonInstallAll